Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 20. Don’t compete with neighbors.

 Stop caring what others are doing.
-Stop thinking that you aren’t good enough because you aren’t driving a Lexus.
+Stop thinking you aren’t good enough because you aren’t driving a Lexus.
 Stop trying to impress people that you don’t even really like.

 Nobody cares – and if they do, they aren’t worth your time.